Trollpak: Reception

 In the September 1982 edition of Different Worlds (Issue #24), Ken Rolston praised this product, commenting that it "establishes with its release the model for a detailed treatment of a nonhuman race for fantasy role-playing.
 Not only is it well organized for use and designed to be adaptable to various gaming styles, but it is readable and full of humor and drama."
 He concluded with a strong recommendation, saying, " For RuneQuest gamers, this package is a must; for gamers using other systems, this package should be read just to show what can be done to make the traditional orcish tackling dummy into a magnificent creation, worthy of our understanding and respect, and because of our respect, all the more worthy an opponent or friend."

+In Issue 21 of Abyss, Jon Schuller called this "one of very few truly background-oriented role-playing aids on the market and is quite an impressive work.
+Of all the excellent Runequest supplements and aids, this is easily the most interesting."

 Rolston gave a similarly positive review in the November 1982 edition of Dragon (Issue #67), saying "Simply said, Trollpak is awfully good.
 The perspective is imaginative, the style entertaining and readable, and the materials intelligently designed and replete with dramatic and challenging adventures.
 For RuneQuest gamers, it is required equipment; for gamers using other systems, it is a model for detailed development of a non-human race — stimulating and amusing."

 Tim Moyse reviewed Trollpak for White Dwarf #36, giving it an overall rating of 9 out of 10, and stated that "The first two books easily justify buying Trollpak on their own.
 The addition of the scenario book makes it an invaluable addition to the addition to the campaign.
 Many details are easily adapted to non-Gloranthan campaigns, resulting in an excellent product."